olgapombo/olgapombo.github.io/curriculum.md

 ## Education and degrees

-* 2009 – Aggregation in "History and Philosophy of Science", University of Lisbon with the lesson “Tarefas da Epistemologia e Filosofia das Ciências para o século XXI” (Tasks for Epistemology and Philosophy of Science in the XXI Century).
+* 2009 – Habilitation (Aggregation) in "History and Philosophy of Science", University of Lisbon with the public lesson “Tarefas da Epistemologia e Filosofia das Ciências para o século XXI” (Tasks for Epistemology and Philosophy of Science in the XXI Century).
 * 1998 - PhD in Philosophy of Education, Faculty of Sciences, University of Lisbon (FCUL), with the Dissertation: “Unidade da Ciência e Configuração Disciplinar dos Saberes” (Unity of Science and Disciplinar Configuration of Knowledge).
 * 1986 - Master in "Modern Philosophy”, Faculty of Human and Social Sciences, New University of Lisbon, with the Dissertation "Leibniz e o Problema de uma Língua Universal” (Leibniz and the Problem of Universal Language).
 * 1982 - Post-Graduation in "Modern Philosophy", Faculty of Human and Social Sciences, New University of Lisbon.
 * 1973 - National Certified as Philosophy Teacher (State Examination at Camões Scholl, Lisbon).
 * 1972 - 1973 – National Classical Stage for the Teaching of Philosophy (D. Pedro V School, Lisbon).
-* 1971 – Licence in "Philosophy", Faculty of Letters, University of Lisbon.
+* 1971 – Licence Degress in "Philosophy", Faculty of Letters, University of Lisbon.
-* 1970 – Bachelor in Pedagogical Sciences, Faculty of Letters, University of Lisbon.
+* 1970 – Bachelor's degree  in Pedagogical Sciences, Faculty of Letters, University of Lisbon.

 ## Academic appointments, positions and responsabilities